inianantony/git_knowledge/README.md

 `> git log -1`
 prints only the last commit

+`> git log --oneline --graph --decorate` prints logs in oneline with a graph structure and the reference information

 `> git log --pretty=oneline`
 prints the commits hash and comment in one line